charles-uno/charles-uno.github.io/_drafts/2022-02-23-guns-germs-steel.md

 [^2]: The author uses "Eurasia" to refer jointly to Europe, Asia, and the Middle East.
 The mediterranean coast of Africa is sometimes included as well.
 These regions have been linked by migration and trade for thousands of years.

-Diamond's answer, in a word, is food.
+Right off the bat, the author addresses the elephant in the room: it's not about race.
+The book isn't about comparing different groups.
+It's written from the perspective of a biologist studying the human species overall.
+According to Diamond, the technological differences between continents in 1500 AD can be traced back to what our neolithic ancestors ate.

-Following the end of the last ice age, humans gradually transitioned from hunter-gatherer societies to sedentary societies dependent on domesticated crops and livestock.
+Following the end of the last ice age (about 13,000 years ago) humans gradually transitioned from hunter-gatherer societies to sedentary societies dependent on domesticated crops and livestock.
 Centralized food production allowed rapid population growth, as well as greatly increased population density.
 Surplus food (and food storage) freed up resources for specialized roles such as artisans, leaders, scribes, and soldiers.
 Livestock provided industrial power, mounts for war, and a vector for new human diseases.